A Review of Electromagnetic Elimination Methods for low-field portable MRI scanner: Deep Learning Methods for EMI Reduction

 \subsection{EMI Characterization Networks}

-Y Liu et. al\cite{liu2021low} developed a data-driven, deep learning-based model for EMI cancellation, which outperforms traditional analytical methods in robustness and simplicity for predicting and removing EMI.
+Y Liu et. al \cite{liu2021low} developed a data-driven, deep learning-based model for EMI cancellation, which outperforms traditional analytical methods in robustness and simplicity for predicting and removing EMI.

 EMI signals can change dynamically due to various surrounding sources and the influence of the human body, which acts as an effective antenna for EMI pickup.
 Body movement during scanning further affects these signals.
 To address this, the system employs ten EMI sensing coils strategically placed EMI sensing coils around the scanner and inside the electronic cabinet to capture radiative EMI signals without RF shielding.
 These signals, along with those from the main MRI receive coil, were used to train a convolutional neural network (CNN).

 The CNN model predicts the EMI component in the MRI receive coil signal for each frequency encoding (FE) line based on the EMI signals detected by the sensing coils.
 This predicted EMI component is then subtracted from the MRI receive coil signals, resulting in EMI-free k-space data before image reconstruction.

-This deep learning EMI cancellation method effectively eliminates undesirable EMI signals, providing reliable results for both phantom and human brain imaging, even with dynamically changing environmental EMI sources.
-Experimental comparisons with a ground truth scenario, where an RF shielding cage was used to enclose the subject during scanning, demonstrated that this method nearly completely removes EMI noise without the shielding.
-The final image noise levels achieved with this method were as low as those obtained using the RF shielding cage, within a 5\% range.
+Fig \ref{fig:CNN} illustrates the frametwork that using CNNs to characterize the representation of EMI signals.

-Y Zhao et. al\cite{zhao2024electromagnetic} presents an active sensing and deep learning approach for predicting and canceling EMI in a low-cost ULF 0.055 T permanent magnet brain MRI scanner, which operates without RF shielding and at a 2.32 MHz resonance frequency.
+Y Zhao et. al \cite{zhao2024electromagnetic} presents an active sensing and deep learning approach for predicting and canceling EMI in a low-cost ULF 0.055 T permanent magnet brain MRI scanner, which operates without RF shielding and at a 2.32 MHz resonance frequency.
 Multiple EMI-sensing coils are placed around and inside the scanner to detect EMI signals during MRI scans.
 A five-layer CNN is trained to establish the relationship between EMI signals detected by the MRI receive coil and the EMI-sensing coils.
 The CNN model then predicts the EMI signal component detected by the MRI receive coil.
 This strategy effectively models, predicts, and removes EMI signals from MRI data using the scanner's multireceiver electronics and the physical properties of RF signal propagation, offering potential applications for other RF signal detection scenarios with complex EMI emissions.